-- 2.3.1.2 Assignment of U.S. TAG Administrator to an External Organization.
-The ExSC and its designee if any, when considering the assignment of a U.S. TAG Administrator to an external organization, shall determine that the following criteria are met: - 1.
+- 2.3.1.1 Assignment of U.S. TAG Administrator to ANSI.
+Assignment as U.S. TAG Administrator may be accepted by ANSI itself if one or more U.S. National Interested Parties have made a written financial commitment for not less than three years to cover all defined costs incurred by ANSI associated with the U.S. TAG Administrator assignment, and if: - 1.
+The affected technical sector, organizations or companies, including an existing U.S. TAG, request that ANSI perform this function, or - 2.
+There is no external organization eligible pursuant to the criteria in 2.3.1.2, or - 3.
+Circumstances otherwise dictate that ANSI itself serve as U.S. TAG Administrator consistent with the best interests of effective U.S. participation in ISO standards activities - 2.3.1.2 Assignment of U.S. TAG Administrator to an External Organization.
+The ExSC, when considering the assignment of a U.S. TAG Administrator to an external organization, shall determine that the following criteria are met: - 1.
 The external organization is incorporated, registered or otherwise recognized as a legal entity and is a U.S. National Interested Party - 2.
 The external organization is a member of ANSI - 3.
 The external organization possesses the requisite technical competence related to the technical activity - 4.
 The external organization has adequate resources to administer the U.S. TAG - 5.
 The external organization is willing to make a three year commitment to cover all costs associated with serving as U.S. TAG Administrator, including the defined costs incurred by ANSI for administrative support, oversight and supervision of the assigned U.S. TAG Administrator - 6.
-The external organization agrees that, should it be unable to continue to serve, it will provide three (3) months prior written notice to ANSI of its intent to relinquish its role as U.S. TAG Administrator - 7.
+The external organization agrees that, should it be unable to continue to serve, it will provide three (3)

+- months prior written notice to ANSI of its intent to relinquish its role as U.S. TAG Administrator - 7.
 The external organization has agreed to follow all applicable ANSI and ISO procedures - 8.
 The external organization has agreed to complete mandatory training offered by ANSI to support compliance with ANSI procedures governing the administration of the U.S. TAG and representation of U.S. interests at ISO - 9.
-The external organization has agreed to comply with the requirements associated with ANSI oversight and supervision of the activities of all parties serving as U.S. TAG Administrators in accordance with 2.5.45
+The external organization has agreed to comply with the requirements associated with ANSI oversight and supervision of the activities of all parties serving as U.S. TAG Administrators in accordance with 2.5.5